 In 1995, The Biscay Dolphin Research Programme established a monthly, year-round seabird and cetacean monitoring programme in the western English Channel and eastern Bay of Biscay using volunteer observers onboard the cruise-ferry Pride of Bilbao along its route from Portsmouth, on the south coast of England, to Bilbao, in northern Spain (Brereton et al, 2001).
-The BDRP surveys provided a fine-scale picture of changes in the occurrence of common dolphins, striped dolphins, and harbour porpoises along a relatively fixed transect in the English Channel and Bay of Biscay over a period of eleven years, demonstrating the usefulness of passenger ferries as research platforms for the regular monitoring of the pattern of occurrence and abundance, these data could also provide an indication of changes in status at the end of each year and thus annual feedback to conservationists, policy makers, managers, and other stakeholders (Hall, 2006).
+The BDRP surveys provided a fine-scale picture of changes in the occurrence of common dolphins, striped dolphins, and harbour porpoises along a relatively fixed transect in the English Channel and Bay of Biscay over a period of eleven years, demonstrating the usefulness of passenger ferries as research platforms for the regular monitoring of the pattern of occurrence of these species in specific areas of interest.
+By using changes in occupancy as an index for changes in occurrence and abundance, these data could also provide an indication of changes in status at the end of each year and thus annual feedback to conservationists, policy makers, managers, and other stakeholders (Hall, 2006).